zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 }
 ```

-This hard coded list can then be generalized to
+This hard-coded list can then be generalized to

 ```java
 public class RoomsQueryHandler {